suesslin/suesslin.github.io/literature.md

 title: Literature
 permalink: /literature/
 ---
 This is a list of sources I read in an academic context and recommend.
-It is not yet complete.
+It's keep on growing.
+Last updated: {{ site.time | date: "%-d. %B %Y" }}

 <h2>Recommendations</h2>
 <h3>Books</h3>